beemamk/django-notes-app/README.md

 Notes Page:
 Access /notes/ to view, create, edit, or delete notes.
 Use search to find notes by title or description.
-Filter notes by creation date (all, today, last 7 days).
 Navigate pages using Previous/Next buttons.